 You’ll get a security prompt if you work with standard Excel files with .xlsx or .xlsm extensions.

 If you use add-in files (.xla or .xlam files), you’ll be flying blind because you’ll never be faced with a security prompt.
 So we will not have any idea why the add-in Ribbon disappeared.

 Are you using an Excel add-in that keeps disappearing?
 Before we dive in, learn more about the disappearing ribbon effect, and check out our video:

 Solution 1: Move Add-in files to a Trusted Location

-This is the most efficient method to fix the disappearing add-in ribbon after installation.
+After installation, this is the most efficient method to fix the disappearing add-in ribbon.
 We recommend moving your downloaded add-in folder to the trusted locations list.